 Mitigation Plan

-Lane County Office of Emergency Management (EM) is currently in the process of updating the Multi-Jurisdictional Natural Hazard Mitigation Plan (NHMP).
+Lane County Office of Emergency Management (EM) updated the Multi-Jurisdictional Natural Hazard Mitigation Plan (NHMP) in October 2023.

 The NHMP’s purpose is to maintain a process that leads to hazard mitigation actions.
 It identifies hazards, vulnerabilities, and risks facing local, state, or tribal governments, and prioritizes actions to reduce the risks.
 Lane County's NHMP is a multi-jurisdictional, county-wide plan that assesses and outlines mitigation strategies for hazards specific to our geography, including for the eight incorporated cities in the county that choose to be a part of the plan: Coburg, Creswell, Dunes City, Florence, Lowell, Oakridge, Veneta, and Westfir.
 In addition to the cities, we have three utility partners as annexes to our plan: Blachly-Lane Electric Co-op, Consumers Power Inc., and Emerald People's Utility District.